Account Balances

 Get Balance fields

-In the response from the Get Balance endpoint, Galileo returns six balance-related fields.
+In the response from the Get Balance endpoint, Galileo returns these balance-related fields.
+The endpoint retrieves the balances for all accounts that share the same balance ID, not per PRN or PAN.

 Balance amounts

 • balance_without_pendingString, not float.
 This is the amount in balance with only the authorization holds and account/transaction holds subtracted out.
-The pending_billpay amount is not subtracted out.
+The pending_billpay amount (debit accounts only) is not subtracted out.
 In this case, without means "without including the pending authorizations in the total."

-• balance_without_auths — This is the ledger balance with only the pending_ transactions and account/transaction holds subtracted out.
+• balance_without_auths — This is ledger_balance with only the pending_billlpay and account/transaction holds subtracted out.
 In this case, without means "without subtracting out the pending authorizations."
 You must set provider parameter BWOOA to return this value.

 Pending balances